wikipathways/wikipathways.github.io/_pathways/WP3.md

     complex, leading to increased NRF2 binding to ARE.
 Sulphoraphane directly interacts with KEAP1 by covalent binding to its thiol groups.
 6-(Methylsulfinyl)hexyl isothiocyanate (6-HITC) — a sulphoraphane analogue from Japanese horseradish wasabi — stimulates nuclear translocation of NRF2, which subsequently activates ARE.
+Protein phosphorylation sites were added based on information from PhosphoSitePlus (R), www.phosphosite.org.
   keywords:
   - 6-HITC
   - C/EBP-beta